 ‘We’ve been ignored’: Leaving Cert students on the postponement of exams

-We asked sixth year students to share their views on the Government’s decision to reschedule exams until late summer.
-Here’s what they said
+We asked sixth-year students to share their views about plans for this year’s exams.
+This is what they said

 Taoiseach Leo Varadkar alongside Minister for Education Joe McHugh as they announced plans to delay the Leaving Cert.
 Photograph: Leon Farrell/Photocall Ireland/PA Wire